On December 14th, CNN aired a devastating peek into life in the Gaza Strip.

 It should therefore not be surprising that the Gaza Health Ministry numbers have proven consistently reliable.
 The Associated Press observes, “In the aftermath of war, the U.N. humanitarian office has published final death tolls based on its own research into medical records.
 In all cases the U.N.’s counts have largely been consistent with the Gaza Health Ministry’s, with small discrepancies.”
 Likewise, “While Israel and the Palestinians disagree over the numbers of militants versus civilians killed in past wars, Israel’s accounts of Palestinian casualties have come close to the Gaza ministry’s.”

 In fact, as Reuters notes, the Gaza Health Ministry estimates are likely an undercount of the total dead because there are many people who never made it to a hospital or other government facility to be identified.
-There are an estimated 7000 Gazans still trapped in the rubble, whose bodies may never be recovered or identified.
+As of late 2023, there are an estimated 7000 Gazans still trapped in the rubble, whose bodies may never be recovered or identified.

 Israeli politicians and defense officials have repeatedly boasted about the IDF’s precise munitions and their capabilities to minimize civilian deaths.
 The fact that Israel has such precise targeting capabilities raises troubling questions about the huge number of casualties in this conflict among groups that are supposed to be protected under international law.